 - Can play digital artworks when you’re not watching it

-The LG G1 OLED’s design isn’t called ‘Gallery’ for nothing.
+The LG G1 Gallery OLED TV's design isn’t called ‘Gallery’ for nothing.
 It’s designed very much with wall hanging in mind – so much so that it even lets you display digitised artworks on it, turning it into a Louvre exhibition when you’re not using its primary TV function.

-The LG G1’s ultra-slim design is incredibly flat, with no awkward protubing sections to spoil the slender profile.
+The LG G1’s ultra-slim design is incredibly flat, with no awkward flourishes to spoil the slender profile.
 The wall mount that ships with the TV is even designed to fit into a recessed area on the TV’s rear, making the LG G1 sit as flush as flush can be against the wall.
 Add to all this an extremely trim bezel, and it’s hard to imagine how a 65-inch TV could make less of a dent on your living room.

 Of course, most people don’t hang their TVs on a wall.
-So if you want the G1’s extra picture quality but don’t want to wall-mount it, you will need to purchase desktop feet for the LG G1 OLED as an optional extra.
+So if you want the G1’s extra picture quality but don’t want to wall-mount it, you will need to purchase desktop feet for the LG G1 Gallery OLED TV as an optional extra.
 LG does its own reasonably robust and attractive options, as well as a striking new Gallery floorstand that fits the TV onto a tripod-style pole – but you won’t get a countertop stand out of the box.
 (Do make sure any feet you get are pretty robust, as the screen is unusually heavy by today’s standards.)

 Panel technology: OLED